Impact of violence on custody

 The legal system takes violence seriously when determining arrangements.
 If there is evidence that violence affects parenting orders, courts may impose conditions on how and when contact occurs.
 For example, a court might order supervised contact, restrict unsupervised visits, or require exchanges to happen in a safe location.

-It's important to understand that the presence of violence does not automatically prevent a parent from having contact with their child.
+The presence of violence does not automatically prevent a parent from having contact with their child.
 However, it does change how that contact is managed.
 Courts balance the child's right to maintain a relationship with both parents against their safety and protection.

 The legal reasoning behind these protections exists because children living in homes where violence is present may experience trauma, fear, or harm.
 By considering violence when making parenting orders, the law aims to protect children while maintaining important family relationships where it is safe to do so.